eekcoopuw/jobmon/docsource/design_notes.rst

 existing Workflow that is complete when the user calls "execute()," the user must force creation of a Workflow (via interactive prompt).
 Otherwise, they would be expected to be passing new WorkflowArgs or to modify 1 or more Tasks.

+Resource Requesting and Retries
+*******************************

+With the move to the fair (buster) cluster, resource limits are enforced, and jobs may die due to cluster enforcement if they have underrequested resources.
+In order to help jobs complete without user intervention every time, jobmon now has resource adjustment.
+If it detects that a job has died due to resource enforcing, the resources will be increased and the job will be retried if it has not exceeded the maximum attempts.

+A record of the resources requested can be found in the ExecutorParameters table where each job will have the original parameters requested and the validated resources as well as rows added each time a resource error occurs and the resources need to be increased.
+If this happens, the user should reconfigure their job to use the resources that ultimately succeeded so that they do not waste cluster resources in the future.

+A step-by-step breakdown of how jobmon deals with a job instance failing due to resource enforcement is as follows:

+1. job instance exits with a resource killed error code (in state 'Z')
+2. if the job has no more retries it will move into failed state, if not it will move into error recoverable
+3. the reconciler will take jobs that are in error recoverable, and marked with a resource error and adjust them by the adjustment factor (right now it adjusts all resources by the same factor, but in the future we hope to do resource specific scaling)
+4. a new job instance will be created, and it will now refer to the new adjusted resource values